-Dismissed students are ineligible for refunds on tuition, housing or meails and are responsible for any and all expenses associated with the dismissal.
+Dismissed students are ineligible for refunds on tuition, housing or meals and are responsible for any and all expenses associated with the dismissal.

 Parents are responsible for removing their discharged student from the University campus immediately upon notification of dismissal.
 Dismissed students will not receive a certificate of completion, an assessment of their experience, a grade (if applicable) or a copy of any DVD/CD of the program work (if applicable).
 Additionally, dismissed students forfeit the right to participate in future Pre-College programs at the University of the Arts or to attend any event or activity located on campus for the duration of the Pre-College Summer Institute program.

-Parents and students will be asked to confirm their acknowledgement of these policies in writing upon registration.
+Parents and students will be asked to confirm their acknowledgement of these policies in writing upon admittance into the program.
 These policies will be discussed at Orientation and at resident floor meetings.

 Weekend Release Policy

-- 100% refund on tuition and housing less the nonrefundable application and registration fees for withdrawal one month prior to the first class.
-(Written withdrawal must be received on or before June 6, 2014.)
+- 100% refund on tuition one month prior to the first class (written withdrawal must be received on or

 One-Week Commuter Intensives

-- 100% refund on tuition and meal plan less the $50 nonrefundable application and registration fees for withdrawal one month prior to the first class.
-(Written withdrawal must be received in writing to firstname.lastname@example.org)
+- 100% refund on tuition for withdrawal one month prior to the first class.

 - No refunds will be issued if withdrawal is less than 7 days prior to the first class.